Mdabdullah3/Babur-Hut-Backend/readme.md

 #### Add Report
-If product._id exists in while creating report, it can be fetched as report specific to a product, else it will can be used for personal chats, between user and admin
+If product._id exists in while creating report, it will be product report, else it will can be used for personal chats, between users  (user and admin)

 ```
 body {